michaeleii/comm-documentation/docs/pages/login-form.md

 ## Setting up the login page

+In this section we will be setting up the login page for our project.

 #### 1. Add the `/login` GET route to `app.js`

 If have already made a login route in `app.js` from the previous section, you can skip this step.